 Battery: Smart phones are known for using a lot of battery power and will require charging much more often than non-smart phones.
 Battery life can be extended by turning off certain features like GPS and WiFi when not needed.

 Ease of use: If you can, try out the phone in a store first to see how easy and intuitive it is to do what you want.
-Many new phones have touch-screens and changeable “virtual” keyboard - although physical keyboards haven't disappeared completely yet.
 The smaller the phone and bigger your fingers, the harder the touch screen is to use.

 Reception: If you are going to use the phone in an area where there are weak signals, look closely at reception ratings (these are included in our test results).
-Some stores may lend you a test phone to try.
 You could also ask friends or business colleagues with phones on various networks to see if they can get a signal at your house or work.

 Portability: Bigger screens give you more usable real estate and make images look amazing, but the larger phones don’t fit comfortably in your pocket or in your bra.
 They’re also harder to use with one hand.
 We strongly recommend trying out these big phones before you buy one.

 Cameras: Resolution and general lens/processing quality are improving, but are generally several steps behind dedicated digital cameras.
 Image quality is usually high enough for posting on the web or making small prints.
 (Remember the best camera is the one you have with you - which is usually your phone.
 And the newer smart phones can take some remarkable shots.)

 Text input options: All smart phones offer full QWERTY touch screen keyboards.
 Annoyingly, many default keyboards are awful, with poor layouts or confusing functions.
 However, there are superior alternatives you can download.
 Our tech writer Hadyn Green recommends 2 to try on both iOS and Android: Gboard by Google, and SwiftKey.